Automattic/wp-calypso/packages/calypso-build/README.md

 ## Advanced Usage: Use own Webpack Config

-If you find that the command line options provided by the `cb` tool do not cut it for your project (e.g. if you need to run other Webpack loaders or plugins), you can use your own `webpack.config.js` file to extend the one provided by `@automattic/calypso-build`.
+If you find that the command line options provided by the `calypso-build` tool do not cut it for your project (e.g. if you need to run other Webpack loaders or plugins), you can use your own `webpack.config.js` file to extend the one provided by `@automattic/calypso-build`.
 The latter exports a [function](https://webpack.js.org/configuration/configuration-types#exporting-a-function) that can be called from your config file, allowing you to extend the resulting object:

 ```js
 const CopyWebpackPlugin = require( 'copy-webpack-plugin' );